calebj/calebj-cogs/README.md

   * If you haven't set an option on or off, this default is used.
   * Server override, global override, and attachments don't use this.
 * Global override: `logset everything {on|off}`
-  * If this is `on`, the bot will log everything, period.
+  * If this is `on`, the bot will log everything.
+  * Attachment downloading is still its own setting.

 \* note: Currently, changes in channel permission overrides (role-specific allow/deny) are not logged.
 Furthermore, discord currently does not have a way to tell *who* changed something, only that it changed.

 ## How do I use watchdog?